plepers/nanogl/docs/program.md

 ##### play with uniforms
 Once compiled, the Program object list all used uniforms and provide setter function for each one.

+Note that the program must be bound manually before using uniform setters.
 > A uniform setter function support Array or TypedArray argument (`uniformNfv`)
 > or values as arguments directly (`uniformNf`)